kylefdyer/kylefdyer.github.io/README.md

  During the Q/A someone asked why the Polish right wing cares so much about this.
 Why would it focus on a restoration of this "comforting story"?
 Dr. Grabowski answered that nationalism needs there to be a "seige".
 A world history where anti-polish dangers can be compared to antisemitism is a useful history to the nationalists.

-Another person asked if the Polish authorities had done anything to purge or destroy materials in any of the archives that historians rely on to refute Holocaust distortion.
-Dr. Grabowski answered that no, there hasn't been any action to disturb the archives but that his access to them had been restricted.
+Another person asked if anything harmful has been done to materials in the archives historians rely on for their work.
+Nobody has tried to disturb the archives but his access to them had been restricted.